vaginessa/dns-wiki/Apps-leak-user-privacy-data-during-boot.md

 Method 2: **Disable Data Connection through AFWall+**

 For the second workaround you need [[init.d]] support.
-Ask you ROM/Kernel Developer or check the README if you have init.d support or not.
+Ask you ROM/Kernel Developer or check the README.md if you have init.d support or not.
 Do **NOT** ask on this Github repository!
 - Open AFWall+ Settings
 - Scroll down until you see _'Experimental Preferences'_
 - Enable _'Fix Startup Data Leak'_